realm/realm-js/README.md

 cd realm-js\tests\react-test-app\android\app\src\main
 mklink /j assets "../../../../../data"
 ```

+Note: If you have cloned the repo previously make sure you remove your node_modules directory since it may contain stale dependencies which may cause the build to fail.

+### Building for iOS:
+- Open `react-native/ios/RealmReact.xcodeproj` in Xcode
+- Select `RealmReact` under `Targets`
+- Build: `⌘ + B`

+### Building for Android:
+- `cd react-native/android`
+- `./gradlew publishAndroid`
+- The compiled version of the Android module is here: `<project-root>/android`

 ### Building for nodejs:
 Be sure you have python2.7 as the default python.
 3.x won't work, and it's not enough to use `--python=python2.7` as parameter to npm.